daxter-army/key-cast/readme.md

 - **Cross-platform:** Run it anywhere.
 Run it on Linux, Windows or OS X.
 - **Keybaord & mouse clicks:** From keyboard presses to mouse clicks, we've covered you all!.
 - **Drag it anywhere:** Obstructing your view? place it anywhere on the screen.
-- **Show in style:** Choose from numerous themes, or create your own.
+- **Show in style:** Choose from the themes, suit your mood.
 - **Transparency control:** Adjust the transparency level of the panel as per your convenience.

 ## 🌠 Functionalities

-* Following are the functionalities implemented till now:
+- Following are the functionalities implemented till now:
-* Show previous and current keypresses/key combinations
+- Show previous and current keypresses/key combinations
-* Show mouse activity
+- Show mouse activity
-* Drag and drop anywhere on the screen
+- Drag and drop anywhere on the screen
-* Various themes
+- Various themes
-* Adjust the transparency level of the window
+- Adjust the transparency level of the window

 ### 🛠 Built With